Slovakia

 Non-residential construction

-Non-residential construction grew in 2022, particularly in the industrial segment.
+Non-residential construction grew in 2023, particularly in the industrial segment.
 In line with this development, the total area of completed buildings and their investment costs also increased.
-This was particularly the case for office buildings and large shopping centres.
+This was particularly the case for industrial production buildings.

-In 2022, the construction of public buildings - mainly schools, university campuses, medical buildings, sports and cultural facilities, including repairs - stagnated.
+Also in 2023, the construction of civil buildings - mainly schools, university campuses, medical buildings, sports and cultural facilities, including repairs - stagnated.
 The government is trying to speed up the construction and repair of public non-residential buildings.

 BILLION